This recap has been a long time coming.

 Repulsor Executioner (220pts)

-And with that, I updated my scorekeeping iPad, loaded up on snacks and sparkling water, and headed out into the great unknown – Jolt Games.
+With my army decided upon, I updated my scorekeeping iPad, loaded up on snacks and sparkling water, and headed out into the great unknown – Jolt Games.

 A particular shout-out to my wife, who departed on Friday night to get dessert for us, and knew instinctively that I would need sparkling water for tomorrow, even though I didn't think about it or ask.
 That's true love, folks.